 The online intelligence analyst courses pull from several disciplines — journalism, criminal justice, cybersecurity and data analysis — to provide the hybrid skill set you need to work in law enforcement and fusion centers across the U.S.

-The BS in Criminal Intelligence Analysis includes 61 credits in courses that give you the knowledge to succeed in a crime analyst role.
-They are:
+The BS in Criminal Intelligence Analysis includes 121 total credits in courses that give you the knowledge to succeed in a crime analyst role.

 CRJ 101 - Seminar in Justice Studies (1 Credit)

 Learn research and writing principles, including the introduction to criminological research methods and APA style, as they apply to the field of justice studies.

 CRJ 103 - Introduction to Criminal Justice (3 Credits)

 Study history, theory, and structure of the criminal justice system emphasizing substantive and procedural criminal law; police, prosecution, defense, courts, and institutional and community corrections; and juvenile justice subsystem.

 CRJ 208 - Ethics in Criminal Justice (3 Credits)